commercetools/commercetools-email-retry-processor/README.md

 The API endpoint should cover the following steps:

 1. Fetch the current Email object by the given ID
-1. Check if the Email object is in state "pending"
 1. If true, send the email:
     - When the email delivery was successful
       - Delete current Email object